jessicald/notes/gistfile1.md

 ```

 ### Use getsizeof() to measure the size of objects in octets (8-bit bytes)
-getsizeof() shows the size of the object only, i.e. it does not include the sizes of the accompanying fields, keys, or values; it will however account for the size of a dictionary's hash table.
+getsizeof() shows the size of the object only, i.e. it does not include the sizes of the accompanying fields, keys, or values.

+It will however account for the size of a dictionary's hash table.

 ```python
 >>> from sys import getsizeof